corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/setup/corda-configuration-fields.md

 ## `keyStorePassword`

-The password to unlock the KeyStore file (`<workspace>/certificates/sslkeystore.jks`) containing the node certificate and private key.
+The password to unlock the keystore files `<workspace>/certificates/sslkeystore.jks` and `<workspace>/certificates/nodestore.jks` containing the node certificate and private key.

-**Important: This is the non-secret value for the development certificates automatically generated during the first node run.
+{{< important >}}This is the non-secret value for the development certificates automatically generated during the first node run.
-Alternatively, these keys can be managed in secure hardware devices.**
+Alternatively, these keys can be managed in secure hardware devices.{{< /important >}}

 *Default:* cordacadevpass